 but details linger.
 Who knows how

 to silence, that stranger

 that looted thing.

 This gorgeous, fantastically paced translation is a standout among the few works of Mufarreh’s that have been Englished, and is full of moments like, “Memories are/ the bruise of not being[.]”
 Mufarreh is a poet and critic, the arts editor of Al-Qabas daily newspaper in Kuwait.
-She graduated from Kuwait University in Arabic Language and Education in 1987 and has published four collections of poetry: Mere: A Mirror Lying Back (1999), Book of Sins (1997), When You’re Absent, I Saddle My Suspicion’s Horses(1994), and He Was the Last of the Dreamers(1990).
+She graduated from Kuwait University in Arabic Language and Education in 1987 and has published several collections of poetry, including: Mere: A Mirror Lying Back (1999), Book of Sins (1997), When You’re Absent, I Saddle My Suspicion’s Horses(1994), and He Was the Last of the Dreamers(1990).
 She also has brought out critical writings and publications for children.
 She had won several awards, and was shortlisted for the Sheikh Zayed Book Award one of the years the prize was, for some reason, withheld.

 Four more of her poems, it seems, have been translated into English: